Fei-Long121/DeepBDC/README.md

 the simple transfer learning framework that relies on nonepisodic training.
 Extensive experiments have shown that our DeepBDC methods perform much better than the counterparts, and furthermore, set new state-of-the-art results on multiple general, fine-grained and cross-domain fewshot classification tasks.
-Our work shows great potential of BDC, a fundamental but overlooked technique, and encourages its future applications in deep learning.
+Our work shows great potential of BDC, a fundamental but overlooked technique, and encourages its future applications in deep learning.<br>
 If you use this code for your research, please cite our paper.<br>
 ```
 @inproceedings{xie2022DeepBDC,